 “Porsche is part of the FIA’s engine working group, so they are involved in all of the conversations about the 2025 regulations,” notes Tom Clarkson, Car Magazine F1 correspondent.

 “Word on the street is that they’re real contributors too – they turn up to meetings full of ideas.
 It’s likely that the amount of electric power will be doubled for 2025, which Porsche are keen on.”

 While insiders have revealed Porsche is very interested in a full-package deal (car, engine, team), there are certainly other avenues in regards to a return.
-As many of you may be aware, Honda has announced its exit from Formula 1 entirely after this current season, leaving Red Bull in need of an engine provider.
+As many of you may be aware, Honda has announced its exit from Formula 1 entirely after this current season.
+While Red Bull has acquired the intellectual property and all those precious technical blueprints from Honda, it wouldn’t hurt to find another engine provider.
 And there’s no reason why other teams like Williams or past collaborator McLaren wouldn’t be interested in a Porsche (or Audi) power unit, either.